CS-6381/FinalProject/Messaging Systems & Message Queues/Redis/Results/PerformanceMQActorSize/README.md

-# Performance Experiment - MQ - Actor Count
+# Performance Experiment - Redis - Actor Count

-The goal of this experiment is to benchmark how this technology performs when hardware resources are plentiful and the number of actors (publishers and subscribers) in the system varies.
+The goal of this experiment is to benchmark how Redis performs when hardware resources are plentiful and the number of actors (publishers and subscribers) in the system varies.

 Contact [@thesammiller](https://github.com/thesammiller)